halfong/angular-wiCache/README.md

 # wiCache
-an Angular moudule for client-side Cache Manage (Comfortable with RESTful style API), LoacalStorage Support !
+an Angular module for client-side Cache Manage (Comfortable with RESTful style API), LoacalStorage Support !